 Admission to all courses requires graduation from an approved high school with fifteen acceptable units, or examination in subjects to cover fifteen units.
 Of these units, three are required in English, one in Algebra, and one in Plane Geometry for all courses.
 For the Engineering Course, an additional one-half unit in Algebra, onehalf unit in Solid Geometry and one unit in Physics are required; For the Liberal Arts Course, two years of a language are also required.

 Agricultural Course.
-The first two years of the course consist of required work.
+The first year of the course consists of required work; the second year permits of slight specialization.
 During the junior and senior years the student must complete a minimum of 28 credits of technical work, with a maximum of 45 allowed.
 Fourteen of these credits must be in some one series.
 The remainder of the work is elective.